 Organisations represented on the Council include charities, professional bodies, academics, as well as NHS clinical and managerial practice.
 This is vital to ensure that we can succeed in realizing the vision outlined in Better Births to improve care for women, babies and their families.

-The latest stakeholder council meeting was held in London on 11 January and showed continued progress in meeting the recommendations set out in Better Births.
-The meeting was kindly hosted by the Royal College of Obstetricians and Gynaecologists (RCOG) and one of the highlights of the meeting was the presentation from RCOG and the Royal College of Midwives (RCM) on the choice decision aids.
+The latest stakeholder council meeting was held in London on 8 March and showed continued progress in meeting the recommendations set out in Better Births.
+The meeting was again kindly hosted by the Royal College of Obstetricians and Gynaecologists (RCOG).

 The Council is chaired by Baroness Julia Cumberlege, Chair of the National Maternity Review.
 It meets every two months, mid-way between each Maternity Transformation Programme Board meeting.
 The Council includes the following organisations: